taikoxyz/taiko-mono/packages/docs-site/src/content/docs/core-concepts/what-is-taiko.md

 - [Based contestable rollup](/core-concepts/contestable-rollups): A configurable rollup to reduce transaction fees on Ethereum.
 - [Based booster rollup](/core-concepts/booster-rollups): An innovative approach to **native L1 scaling**.

 Taiko is a **highly configurable, fully open source, permissionless (based), Ethereum-equivalent rollup**.

 It can be easily configured as a fully ZK rollup, optimistic rollup, or anything in between.
-Using Taiko feels the same as using Ethereum.
 There are no centralized actors that operate the network; all operations are permissionlessly run by the community.

 ## The Taiko protocol